techguy-bhushan/XssRequestFilters/README.md

 ### FilterConfig :
   This component will register CustomXssFilter if there will any @XxsFilte annotation used in url mapping, if there will no @XxsFilte used in application then `CustomXssFilter` will disable.

+##Please create a new issue if you found any issue, also you can create a pull request from improvement.
+Thank you!